-Kagan, Michael, "Shared responsibility in a new Egypt" A strategy for refugee protection.
+32 Kagan, Michael, "Shared responsibility in a new Egypt" A strategy for refugee protection.
 Center for Migration and Refugee Studies, The American University in Cairo

-Azzam, F. "A Tragedy of Failure and False Expectations: Report on the Events Surrounding the Three-month Sit-in and Forced Removal of Sudanese Refugees in Cairo.", The Center for Migration and Refugee Studies, The American University in Cairo, 2005
+33 Azzam, F. "A Tragedy of Failure and False Expectations: Report on the Events Surrounding the Three-month Sit-in and Forced Removal of Sudanese Refugees in Cairo.", The Center for Migration and Refugee Studies, The American University in Cairo, 2005

-Kagan, Michael, "Shared responsibility in a new Egypt" A strategy for refugee protection.
+34 Kagan, Michael, "Shared responsibility in a new Egypt" A strategy for refugee protection.
 Center for Migration and Refugee Studies, The American University in Cairo

-Migration and Remittances Factbook 2011
+35 Migration and Remittances Factbook 2011

-Ghoneim, F. "Background Paper for Migrants' Opportunities for Investment in Egypt", A paper prepared for the Center for Migration and Refugee Studies, 2009
+36 Ghoneim, F. "Background Paper for Migrants' Opportunities for Investment in Egypt", A paper prepared for the Center for Migration and Refugee Studies, 2009

-\$2 and maximum of \$50.
-The charge is removed if the recipient receives the money in Egyptian pounds.
-In addition, in an attempt to facilitate receiving remittances through banks, Bank Misr and the National Bank of Egypt (the second largest public bank) introduced a new system of cards where migrants deposit their transfers at the exchange bureau of cooperating banks and the recipient can withdraw the money in Egypt through another card.
+A recent study on bank policies in Egypt concerning the transfer of money revealed that Bank Misr, one of the largest state banks in Egypt, facilitates transfers by lowering fees to beneficiaries (recipients) of 'Hewalat'.
+Bank Misr charges a flat rate of 2 dollars, whatever the amount transferred, in addition to \$2 per thousand, with a minimum of \$2 and maximum of \$50.37 The charge is removed if the recipient receives the money in Egyptian pounds.
+In addition, in an attempt to facilitate receiving remittances through banks, Bank Misr and the National Bank of Egypt (the second largest public bank) introduced a new system of cards where migrants deposit their transfers at the exchange bureau of cooperating banks and the recipient can withdraw the money in Egypt through another card.38

 Recently, Egyptian post offices developed a new system where migrants can send money from their bank abroad to a person in Egypt who can then withdraw it in an Egyptian post office in Egyptian pounds against a fee.
 In addition, Bank Misr, Egypt Post, and the Commercial International Bank (one of the largest private banks in Egypt) formed a consortium to develop Egyptian post offices.
 The new consortium, known as Giro Nil, has launched a range of interbank payment products including salary and pension payments, bill payments, money orders and cash withdrawals.
 The consortium hopes that the introduction of these and similar products will promote the electronic flow of money and create a multiplier effect in Egypt.
 It is expected that by the year 2020 around 20 million Egyptian citizens will be using this facility.
-Households receiving remittances are seen as an important group that will be encouraged to open Giro accounts at local banks.
+Households receiving remittances are seen as an important group that will be encouraged to open Giro accounts at local banks.39

 Our research sought to investigate whether these new remittance policies affected non-Egyptians, including refugees who are sending and/or receiving remittances.
 Our interviews with bank officials in Cairo revealed that refugee identity cards (the blue and yellow cards issued by the UNHCR) are considered valid documents allowing refugees to cash cheques in their names.
 However, the ID cards do not allow refugees to open bank accounts, for this a valid passport is required.
-Accordingly, without a bank account, an individual cannot send or receive money through banks.
-In line with this, our survey found that respondents rarely mentioned going to a bank; when banks were mentioned they were referring to the Western Union offices located within some bank branches.
+Accordingly, without a bank account, an individual cannot send or receive money through banks.40 In line with this, our survey found that respondents rarely mentioned going to a bank; when banks were mentioned they were referring to the Western Union offices located within some bank branches.